-What types of programs are offered at Project Scientist?
+What types of programs are available from Project Scientist?

 How are the class sizes determined?

 We focus on keeping our class sizes around 15-20 students.
 We group classes by grade if they are hosted within schools to differentiate instruction according to student needs.
-We differentiate into older and younger groups when hosted on partner sites or at home.
-Dividing the classes into younger and older cohorts helps our staff to provide our young scientists the attention they need.
+We differentiate into older and younger groups when hosted on partner sites.
+Dividing the classes into younger and older cohorts helps our staff provide our young scientists the attention they need.

-This statement is on our About Us page: Project Scientist is committed to being an agent of change in STEM.
+Project Scientist is committed to being an agent of change in STEM.
 We are intentional in driving diversity in STEM careers by gender, race, and ethnicity and ensuring everyone has a chance to have a seat at the STEM table.
-Eighty-five percent of the girls we serve are from under-resourced households, and seventy-five percent identify as Black, Latina, Asian, American Indian, or Native Hawaiian.
-Although we focus on girls, we are dedicated to serving any child regardless of gender identity or expression.
-In 2022, as board, staff, and STEM community, we are taking a thoughtful approach to review and create our vision for diversity and inclusion in STEM.

 Can boys join Project Scientist Programs?